Northern Iraq offensive (August 2014): IS assault

-Sunday 3 August, ISIL, with heavy weaponry seized from the Iraqi federal army, in the darkness of morning seized first the town of Zumar and then Sinjar (90 km southwest of Zumar), and the surrounding Sinjar area.
-ISIL routed from those towns the Kurdish peshmerga troops that since June more or less controlled the region.
+Sunday 3 August, IS, with heavy weaponry seized from the Iraqi federal army, in the darkness of morning seized first the town of Zumar and then Sinjar (90 km southwest of Zumar), and the surrounding Sinjar area.
+IS routed from those towns the Kurdish peshmerga troops that since June more or less controlled the region.
 A spokesman of citizens who fled from Sinjar said, that 250 peshmerga in Sinjar had withdrawn from Sinjar in the night, leaving the civilians unprotected.

-ISIL on 3 August also took control of the oil facility in the Zumar subdistrict.
-Later that day, ISIL also captured the town of Wana between Zumar and Mosul.
-There were conflicting reports about whether the Mosul Dam was still in Kurdish hands or captured by ISIL.
+IS on 3 August also took control of the oil facility in the Zumar subdistrict.
+Later that day, IS also captured the town of Wana between Zumar and Mosul.
+There were conflicting reports about whether the Mosul Dam was still in Kurdish hands or captured by IS.